DemaAlejandro/Data-Exploration-and-Analysis-Terrorism-Hotspots/README.md

 ---

 ### 5️⃣ Plot the locations of attacks on a map to visualize their regional spread.
-➡️ *Go to section: Geospatial Visualization*
 - Global map of attacks (static and interactive)
 - Regional hotspots and high-density zones